shwetajain1022/sql-challenge/README.md

 Created the queries of the following statements:
 1. List the employee number, last name, first name, sex, and salary of each employee.

+select e.emp_no,e.last_name,e.first_name,e.sex,s.salary from employee e inner join salaries s on e.emp_no = s.emp_no;

 1. List the first name, last name, and hire date for the employees who were hired in 1986.

+select e.emp_no,e.first_name,e.last_name,e.hire_date from employee e where e.hire_date >= '1986-01-01' and  e.hire_date <= '1986-12-31';

 1. List the manager of each department along with their department number, department name, employee number, last name, and first name.

+select  d.dept_code,d.dept_name,e.emp_no,e.last_name,e.first_name from
+dept_manager dm inner join
+employee e on dm.emp_no = e.emp_no
+inner join departments d on d.dept_code = dm.dept_code;

 1. List the department number for each employee along with that employee’s employee number, last name, first name, and department name.

+select e.emp_no,e.last_name, e.first_name, de.dept_code
+from employee e inner join dept_emp de on e.emp_id = de.emp_id;

 1. List the first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.

+select e.emp_no, e.first_name,  e.last_name, e.sex from employee e where
+e.first_name = 'Hercules' and e.last_name like 'B%';

 1. List each employee in the Sales department, including their employee number, last name, and first name.

+select e.emp_no, e.last_name, e.first_name from employee e
+inner join dept_emp de on e.emp_no = de.emp_no
+inner join departments d on de.dept_code = d.dept_code
+where d.dept_name = 'Sales';

 1. List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

+select e.emp_no,   e.last_name, e.first_name, d.dept_name from employee e
+inner join dept_emp de on e.emp_no = de.emp_no
+inner join departments d on de.dept_code = d.dept_code
+where d.dept_name in ('Sales', 'Development');

 1. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+select e.last_name,count(e.last_name) from employee e group by e.last_name order by count(e.last_name) desc

 The queries are locacted at sql-challenge\sql-challenge\EmployeeSQL\Assignment queries.sql
 ----